pblaney/mgp1000/README.md

-# Myeloma Genome Project 1000
+# Myeloma Genome Pipeline 1000
 Comprehensive bioinformatics pipeline for the large-scale collaborative analysis of Multiple Myeloma genomes in an effort to delineate the broad spectrum of somatic events

 ## Pipeline Overview